 Secretariat of National Aboriginal and Islander Child Care (SNAICC) is the national non-government peak body representing the interests of Aboriginal and Torres Strait Islander children and families.

-SNAICC has projects, tools and resources that address issues of parenting from an Aboriginal perspective and projects focusing on cultural identity.
+SNAICC has tools and resources that address issues of parenting from an Aboriginal perspective and delivers projects focusing on cultural identity.

 Programs and initiatives for Aboriginal high school students